-Conditions are contaminated sites for which there is evidence of off-site contamination from a past activity that may have an immediate impact on drinking water quality, as outlined Part XI.3, Rule 126 of the Clean Water Act, 2006, Technical Rules.
+Conditions are contaminated sites for which there is evidence of contaminants migrating towards a well from a past activity that may have an immediate impact on drinking water quality, as outlined Part XI.5 of the Technical Rules.
 There were no condition sites identified in the Catfish Creek Source Protection Area.